Skip to Main Content

-Dickens by Detailed and definitive, this profile of the Victorian writer explores the private life of the complicated, insecure, and wildly ambitious man who became the best-known author of his day.
+Detailed and definitive, this profile of the Victorian writer explores the private life of the complicated, insecure, and wildly ambitious man who became the best-known author of his day.
 By the author of Hawksmoor and T. S. Eliot.
 Reprint.

 Call Number: PR4581.A45 1992

 An Ecological and Postcolonial Study of Literature by

 This book argues that humanity's relationship to the land has undergone a fundamental and calamitous change.
 Marzec reveals how the historical phenomenon known as the 'enclosure movement' has effected not only the ecosystems and the geopolitics of the Twenty-First century, but on how we relate to the earth and conceive of ourselves as human.

 Harold Bloom was awarded the 1999 Gold Medal for Belles Lettres and Criticism by the American Academy of Arts and Letters